adriangodong/robinhood-cli/readme.md

 Both commands above will create the same order.
 They will create a market sell order for MSFT, order size is equal to open shares count.

+### Cancel an open order

+    cancel order-index

+Cancel an open order at order-index position.
+You can retrieve open orders using the `orders` command.

+Example: Cancel the first order in the list

+    orders

+    Open orders:
+    [1] Sell HOOD 1.00 1.00
+    [2] Buy HOOD 3.00 2.00

+    cancel 1

 ### Other commands

     positions

 Update and show current open positions.

     orders

 Update and show current open orders.

     exit

 Exits the application.

 ## Developer Notes